evanaze/evanazevedo.com/content/post/ds-transition-wk1/index.md

 ## Conclusion

-If you would like to keep up with my journey I you can enter your email below to subscribe.
+If you would like to keep up with my journey you can enter your email below to subscribe.
 I'm planning to send out weekly updates on Sundays with my progress from the previous week.
-If not, that's totally cool too.
-I believe my odds of success are higher just by virtue of putting this out on the web and telling people about it, and who knows - maybe somebody else could use this information as well!
+If not, that's cool too.
+I believe my odds of success are higher just by putting this out on the web and telling people about it, and who knows - maybe somebody else could use this information as well!

 <form
   action="https://formspree.io/f/xwkadlba"